Down to the Sea in Ships (1922 film): Plot

-Captain Charles W. Morgan (William Walcott) is a well-respected businessman who owns a fleet of whaling ships in the Quaker town of New Bedford, Massachusetts.
-He is very close to his shy, obedient daughter, Patience (Marguerite Courtot), and tells her that she must marry a man who is a whaler and a Quaker, like him.
-His son and daughter-in-law were lost ten years before while on a whaling expedition; eventually, their baby, his granddaughter Dot (Clara Bow), was found "in a chest on a raft bundled in sail cloth."
+Captain William W. Morgan is a well-respected businessman who owns a fleet of whaling ships in the Quaker town of New Bedford, Massachusetts.
+He is very close to his shy, obedient daughter, Patience, and tells her that she must marry a man who is a whaler and a Quaker, like him.
+His son and daughter-in-law were lost ten years before while on a whaling expedition; eventually, their baby, his granddaughter Dot, was found "in a chest on a raft bundled in sail cloth."
 He has raised her ever since.
 Dot is a mischievous, rebellious child, who wants to be a whaler when she grows up, an ambition that is not acceptable for a female among her people.

-One day, a childhood friend of Patience's, Allan Dexter (Raymond McKee) arrives in town, recently back from college.
+One day, Allan Dexter, a childhood friend of Patience's, arrives in town, recently back from college.
 He and Patience renew their acquaintance and fall in love.
-He goes to ask Captain Morgan for permission to marry Patience, but Captain Morgan turns him out of the house, informing him that he is not a suitable husband for her because he is neither a Quaker nor a whaler.
+He asks Captain Morgan for permission to marry Patience, but Morgan turns him out of the house, informing him that he is not a suitable husband for her because he is neither a Quaker nor a whaler.

-Meanwhile, Samuel Siggs (J. Thornton Baston), an effeminate Chinese man masquerading as a white man, connives to steal Captain Morgan's ships to transport African gold.
+Meanwhile, Samuel Siggs, an effeminate Chinese man masquerading as a white man, connives to steal Captain Morgan's ships to transport African gold.
 He dresses up as a Quaker and acquires a position of authority in Morgan's business by pretending to be an experienced whaler.
 After spying Morgan's pretty daughter Patience, he also plans to finagle his way into marrying her.
-Learning of Dexter's love for her, he has his fellow con artist Jake Finner (Patrick Hartigan), "fearless, lawless and godless", drug the young man's drink and has him kidnapped, tied up, and placed on the next outgoing whaling vessel, hoping never to see him again.
+Learning of Dexter's love for her, he has his fellow con artist Jake Finner, "fearless, lawless and godless", drug the young man's drink and has him kidnapped, tied up, and placed on the next outgoing whaling vessel, hoping never to see him again.
 Also on the ship is Dot, who has dressed as a boy and stowed away below deck.
-Because of their disappearance, it is rumored that Dexter and Dot joined the Oregon Wagon Train and have gone west together.
+Because of their disappearance, it is rumored that Dexter and Dot have joined the Oregon Wagon Train and gone west together.

 Miles out to sea, Dexter is untied and immediately put to work.
 Wanting to prove himself to Morgan, he decides to put all his effort into working long hard hours to win his chance to harpoon a whale, which would make him an accomplished whalesman.
 Meanwhile, Jake Finner, who has killed the captain and taken over the ship, finds Dot, discovers she is a girl, and attacks her.
 Because he has been treating the men on board like slaves, they mutiny against Finner, appointing Dexter as captain, while Dot's friend Jimmie, the cabin boy, rescues her from Finner's clutches.